-In 2003, Senator Dorinda A. Connor authored an Act under Senate Bill No. 116 of the 142nd General Assembly, designating the month of March as March for the Arts in Education month.
-Senator Connor envisioned a month devoted to combined and concentrated efforts to celebrate arts education throughout the state–recognizing the criticalrole that the arts play in providing a well-rounded education for Delaware’s youth.
+March for the Arts was founded in 2003 when Delaware Senator Connor authored Senate Bill 116, designating the month of March as “March for Arts in Education Month.”
+Senator Conner envisioned a month devoted to celebrating arts education throughout the state–recognizing the criticalrole that the arts play in providing a well-rounded education for Delaware’s youth.
 Thirteen years later, the month of March continues to recognize excellence in education in Dance, Media Arts, Music, Theatre and Visual Art.